Edit on GitHub

 >>> fs = DVCFileSystem(url, rev="main")

-The optional positional argument can be a URL or a local path to the DVC project.
+• url - optional URL or local path to the DVC project.
 If unspecified, the DVC project in current working directory is used.
+(Equivalent to the repo argument in dvc.api.open() and dvc.api.read())

-The optional rev argument can be passed to open a filesystem from a certain Git commit (any revision such as a branch or a tag name, a commit hash, or an experiment name).
+• rev - optional Git commit (any revision such as a branch or a tag name, a commit hash, or an experiment name).

 Opening a file